 the degree of tolerance to hardware failures or software malfunctions;

-the detection, isolation, diagnosis of system failures and the system recovery, i.e. its restoration to an acceptable state;
+the detection, isolation, diagnosis of system failures and related system recovery, i.e. its restoration to an acceptable state;

 the requirement for the prevention of failures crossing interfaces with unacceptable consequences (failure propagation avoidance).